HSE-LAMBDA/ai4material_design/scripts/Rolos/TESTING.md

 Hello!
-The general objective of the test is to make sure that a user with no knowelage of the project or Rolos can reproduce the project.
+The general objective of the test is to make sure that a user with no knowelage of the project or Rolos can reproduce a meaningful part the project.
 # Preparation
 Remove the intermidiate files.
 The actual user will have them, of course, but we want to make sure that the user can produce them with Rolos if needed.
 ```bash